 Albena Antonova, Dr. Elissaveta Gourova, Assoc.
-Prof. Dr. Roumen Nikolov Sofia University 'St. Kliment Ohridski', IT Department
+Prof. Dr. Roumen Nikolov

+Sofia University 'St. Kliment Ohridski', Faculty of Mathematics and Informatics

+IT Department, Bulgaria

-Abstract: The present paper focuses on a new managerial discipline emerging in the last few years of the 20th century.
-At the beginning are introduced some basic concepts used in the theory and practice of Knowledge Management, and are presented the benefits for utilization of Knowledge management.
-The main emphasis of the paper is on the technological solutions applied in the organizations at different stages of the knowledge management life cycle, whereas a summary is made of the types of technologies described in the theory and practice.
+Abstract: The present paper focuses on Knowledge Management (KM) as a new managerial discipline emerging in the last few years of the 20th century.
+The main emphasis of the paper is on the technological solutions applied in the organizations at different stages of the KM life cycle.
+It makes a classification of the types of technologies described in the theory and practice based on the main KM processes.
 Finally, are presented survey data on the real application of various knowledge management technologies in the organizations.

-Key words: knowledge management, knowledge, knowledge management technologies, classification of knowledge management technologies
+Key words: knowledge management, knowledge management technologies, classification of knowledge management technologies

-1. Introduction
+1. INTRODUCTION

-The concept of Knowledge Management (KM) emerged as a result of the development of the information and communication technologies and the changes in the organizations' structure, functions and management practices all over the world.
-The globalization of markets and competition shifted the focus on effective management of intangible assets as a way for companies, regions and even states of gaining competitive advantages.
+The emergence of Knowledge Management (KM) concept is strongly related with the development of the information and communication technologies and the changes occurred in the organizations' structure, functions and management practices all over the world.
 Knowledge appeared to be essential asset of every company, and thus its gathering, preservation and better utilization turned to be of high importance for companies' development and success.
 Loosing of experts and their knowledge become very sensitive issue of companies.
-Thus, the strategy for collecting and managing the knowledge of employees is gaining high importance with the time.
+Thus, the strategy for collecting and managing the knowledge of employees is gaining high importance nowadays.